-The food drive is needed right now because it’s about this time of year that the holiday food drive collectionss run out in food banks.
-Reiser says that she and her organizers have collected about 500 pounds of food so far—on track for their goal.
+The food drive is needed right now because it’s about this time of year that the holiday food drive collections run out in food banks.
+Reiser says that she and her organizers have collected about 500 pounds of food so far-on track for their goal.
 “More importantly though, we have seen individuals in our school make donations to the cause when they too could use a helping hand.
-PTC students, faculty and staff support our community in many ways and assisting the Colfax community network is just one way!” said Reiser.
+PTC students, faculty, and staff support our community in many ways, and assisting the Colfax community network is just one way!” said Reiser.

 PTC’s sponsored community events like this put students in the community and help them make connections while assisting those in need.
 To find out more about the Colfax Community Network, visit their Facebook page.